 “praying you that you will come when my Lady Rochford is here.”

-It would be their undoing.
+This 'affair' would be their undoing.

 Adultery with a queen was high treason, Thomas Culpepper was sentenced to be hanged, drawn and quartered but the sentence was commuted to beheading.
 He was executed on the 10th December in 1541.